DeFiGeek-Community/landing-page/content/about.en.md

       In addition to developing products, we are also working on the rules and governance flow that are necessary to grow a community.

+  - section_id: mission
+    type: section_content
+    background: white
+    image:
+    image_alt:
+    title: Mission
+    subtitle:
+    content: >-
+      - Providing DeFi Dapp and middlewares that connect the web and the real world.
+      - Creating a self-sustaining ecosystem and providing greater freedom for individual economic activity.
+      - Eliminating or decentralizing authority, rights, and privileges to become an iconic DAO.

+  - section_id: coc
+    type: section_coc
+    background: white
+    subtitle:
+    coc:
+      - number:
+        title: Sustainability
+        content: Sustainability of our activities is the top priority.
+Community members will operate anonymously and privately.
+      - number:
+        title: Initiative
+        content: We welcome initiative and leadership.
+Participation in our activities is voluntary, not mandatory.
+Performance will be the sole basis for evaluation.
+      - number:
+        title: Fairness
+        content: All stakeholders have the right to speak and make decisions impartially.There may be differences in roles, but there is no hierarchy or superiority of position.
+There are no physical or geographical limitations on community activities, and no restrictions based on nationality, gender, or age.
+      - number:
+        title: Profit
+        content: Our community, DeFi Dapp and middleware are intended to be public goods.
+We seek only the minimum profit necessary for sustainability.

   - section_id: team
     type: section_team
     background: white